5monkeys/django-traits/README.md

     print("This person is not rich")
 ```

-The automated test factory makes it simple to write tests that guarantess
+The automated test factory makes it simple to write tests that guarantees
 that the in-Python predicate stays in sync with its ORM counterpart.

 ```python